developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-array to specofy the set of countermeasures that should be applied to mitigate a detected threat.
+Use this *Sub-array* to specofy the set of countermeasures that should be applied to mitigate a detected threat.

 **Detail Information:**